 According to the American Veterinary Dental Society (AVDA), dental disease is the number one health issue affecting 80% of dogs and 70% of cats over the age of three.

-Poor oral hygiene doesn't just cause bad breath, it can lead to tooth loss, painful abscesses, difficulty eating, and other serious health problems.
-In fact, good dental hygiene can add two to four years to your pet’s life!!
+Poor oral hygiene doesn't just cause bad breath, it can lead to tooth loss, bone loss in the jaw potentially leading to a fracture, painful abscesses, and difficulty eating among other things.
+Other serious health problems also originate from dental disease such as heart, kidney, and liver disease due to the high bacteria volume that circulates in the blood from plaque and tartar accumulation.
+In fact, good dental hygiene can add two to four years to your pet’s life!

-Our veterinarians use general anesthesia to perform dental cleanings and perform many of the same procedures as human dentists, including polishing and full mouth radiographs.
+Our veterinarians use general anesthesia to perform dental cleanings and perform many of the same procedures as human dentists, including polishing, full mouth radiographs, extractions, and even bonding.

 Please call us to schedule an appointment if you’d like one of our veterinarians to check out your pet’s teeth!